vnali/migrate-from-wordpress-plugin-docs/README.md

 This plugin is licensed under MIT and is free of charge.

 ## Donation
-If this plugin was useful to you, saved your time, and made the migration process easier for you, you can donate via [this link](https://github.com/vnali/migrate-from-wordpress-plugin-docs/blob/main/donate.md) soon.
+If this plugin was useful to you, saved your time, and made the migration process easier for you, you can donate via [this link](https://github.com/vnali/migrate-from-wordpress-plugin-docs/blob/main/donate.md).

 ## FAQ